meeque/tls-playground/client-java/README.md

 # Using a custom Java `SSLContext` with PKIX revocation checks.
 # This is expected to fail and print a Java Exception that indicates that the certificate has been revoked.
 java -jar 'target/tls-playground-client-0.0.1-SNAPSHOT.jar' --tls.check-revocation='true' 'https://revoked.badssl.com/'

+# HTTP request to a server with a revoked certificate.
+# Using a custom Java `SSLContext` with custom PKIX revocation checker options:
+# - NO_FALLBACK: no fallback from OCSP to CRL.
+# - SOFT_FAIL: no failure, when OCSP responder is not reachable.
+java -jar 'target/tls-playground-client-0.0.1-SNAPSHOT.jar' --tls.check-revocation='true' --tls.pkix-revocation-checker-options='NO_FALLBACK,SOFT_FAIL' 'https://revoked.badssl.com/'
 ```